 If you have ever seen the vegetarian meat alternatives in the store, such as vegetarian hotdogs or "meatballs" and the like, they are most likely made by tofu, tempeh or seitan.
 That said, there are plenty of vegetarian meat alternatives out there.
 Despite popular belief, can they taste just as good and are sometimes better for your health.

 Tofu is made from condensed soy milk and pressed into blocks, while seitan is made from wheat gluten that is made into a kind of dough.
-Neither of the two have much flavor on their own, but they are really good at absorbing the flavor of whatever ingredients and spices they are cooked with.
+Neither of the two has much flavor on its own, but they are really good at absorbing the flavor of whatever ingredients and spices they are cooked with.

 Becoming vegan means going far beyond the things that you put in your mouth.
 Aside from not eating any animal by-products, being vegan can also mean that you don't use any animal products in your personal life either, including clothing and cosmetic products.
 For the sake of this article, though, we'll focus on food.

 As previously mentioned; becoming vegan will serve as a real eye-opener to just how much animal and animal products you actually consume.
-The fact is that animal products are many times hidden in the product you use on a regular basis.
+The fact is that animal products are often hidden in the product you use on a regular basis.

 Most people know that dairy and eggs are not considered vegan and are obviously animal by-products, but how about honey or that piece of innocently looking strawberry candy?

 A plant-based diet is pretty much what it sounds like; a diet consisting of mainly plant-based products like fruits, legumes and vegetables.
 But unlike a vegan diet, a plant-based diet may include small amounts of meat as well.